Load Balancing Policies in Heterogeneous Systems: Non-Monotone Stability and Heavy-Traffic Optimality: Queueing Model and General Dispatching Framework

-We construct a general framework $\Pi$ includes a broad family of policies such as RAND, RR, JSQ, Po$d$, JSED, etc. This framework $\Pi$ has three main components defined as follows: dispatching cycle, sorting function and decision function. \begin{enumerate} \item Dispatching cycle. \begin{enumerate} \item A positive integer $T$. \end{enumerate} \item Sorting function. \begin{enumerate} \item A vector with all positive components $\boldsymbol{\gamma} \in \mathbb{R}_+^n$ such that
+We construct a general framework $\Pi$ that includes a broad family of policies such as RAND, RR, JSQ, Po$d$, JSED, and others (see Example~\ref{ex:framework_policy}). \begin{definition}[Dispatching policy framework $\Pi$] A policy $\pi\in\Pi$ is characterized by a tuple

+which specifies the dispatching cycle, the sorting function, and the decision function as follows. \begin{enumerate} \item Dispatching cycle. \begin{enumerate} \item A positive integer $T$, which specifies the dispatching cycle. \\ The parameter $T$ means that queue-length information is sampled once per cycle, and the decision sequence generated from that sample is used for the next $T$ time slots. \end{enumerate} \item Sorting function. \begin{enumerate} \item A vector with all positive components $\boldsymbol{\gamma} \in \mathbb{R}_+^n$.
+Define the $\boldsymbol{\gamma}$-scaled queue-length vector at time $r T$ for all $r \in \mathbb{N}$ by